MikeWoodward/CRV-MP3/README.md

 * Check the crv-mp3 file and make sure the constants FFMPEG2 and LAME point to the correct folder on your system (they are correctly set up for OSX).
 * Create an Original folder in the same folder as the crv-mp3 folder.
 * Copy your MP3 and M4A files to the Original folder, so it might look something like this:

+crv_mp3.py
+Original
+  Christmas
+    02 God Rest Ye Merry Gentlemen.mp3
+    02 All I Want for Christmas Is You (2005).mp3
+    18 Christmas In Hollis.mp3
+    02 Driving Home for Christmas.mp3
+    1-01 Happy Christmas (War Is Over).m4a
+    1-02 Wonderful Christmastime 1.m4a
+    01 Fairytale Of New York.mp3
+    10 2000 Miles.m4a
+    08 Hazy shade of winter.mp3
+  Alanis Morissette
+    Jagged Little Pill
+      04 Hand In My Pocket.m4a

 * Now, execute the script: